 Yellow.
 It’s joyful, sunny, and energetic.
 It also indicates clarity, possibility, and intellect.
 It’s an attention-getter, so much so that some studies have shown that it literally stimulates mental activity and can generate muscle energy.

-Because it’s one of the colors that our eyes process first, it’s also used for warnings (think road signs).
-Bright bold yellows trigger feelings of energy and innovation.
+Because it’s one of the colors our eyes process first, it’s also used for warnings (think road signs).
+Bright, bold yellows trigger feelings of energy and innovation.
 Mid-tones show possibility and clarity.
 Lighter and softer shades are welcoming.

 Black can represent exclusivity, luxury, and power.
 It can also be mysterious, rebellious, and bold.
-Unlike other colors, where the intensity of the color changes the meaning, with black is how it is used in balance with other colors.
+Unlike other colors, where the intensity of the color changes the meaning, black changes by how it is used.
+It’s different with one color vs. another, and how much of the overall style is black.
 On its own, it is the absorption of all color and the absence of light.
-When used with pure white it is modern, with bold colors, it’s strong, with mid-tones or softer hues, it shows balance.
+When used with pure white, it is modern, with bold colors, strong, with mid-tones or softer hues, it shows balance.

 Grey is associated with balance.
-Grey can also express sadness, but if you use it correctly, it can express future and opportunities.
+Grey can also express sadness, but using it correctly can represent the future and opportunities.
 This color is often used in fonts that need to create a balance between other colors.
-Apple is a brand that is well-known for using grey on its campaigns and products.
+Apple is a well-known brand for using grey on its campaigns and products.